 Under instructions and on behalf of the Traditional Owners (TOs), the Cape York Land Council (CYLC) has since 1990 fought and achieved native title rights over 45% per cent of the region.

 Our success comes from the strength of our mob, Cape York Aboriginal people, who have campaigned strongly for land rights since our organisation’s inception.

-The role of Native Title Representative Bodies, like the Cape York Land Council, is changing as more native title areas are determined and Registered Native Title Bodies Corporate or Prescribed Bodies Corporate are formed as the body responsible for managing a group’s native title rights and interests.
-Indigenous Land Holders need the tools for success as they navigate processes for the future.
-Cape York Land Council is funded to provide this support.
-We have the Corporate History and support campfires that reflect the visions of the elders and shape these to suit the plans for tomorrow.
+The role of Native Title Representative Bodies (NTRB), such as the CYLC, is changing as more native title areas are determined and Registered Native Title Bodies Corporate (RNTBC) or Prescribed Bodies Corporate (PBC) are formed and become the bodies responsible for managing native title rights and interests.

-The support services of CYLC across our extended units will assist Cape York Traditional Owners and PBCs through the land rights journey.
+The support services of CYLC’s units will assist Cape York Traditional Owners and PBCs through the land rights journey.

 Facilitation and Assistance

-The Cape York Land Council (CYLC) performs the function of a Native Title Representative Body (NTRB) for the Cape York Region.
+CYLC performs the function of a NTRB for the Cape York region.
 The CYLC’s legislative functions and powers are set out in section 203B to 203BK of the Native Title Act 1993 (Cth) (NTA).

 The facilitation and assistance functions of the CYLC are set out in section 203BB of the NTA.

 (a) to research and prepare native title applications, and to facilitate research into, preparation of and making of native title applications; and